statisticalbiotechnology/bibook/bibook/phylogenetics/character/likelihood.md

 ## Comparing trees

-For each candidate tree topology, the branch lengths (and other model parameters, if used) are adjusted to find the highest likelihood obtainable for that topology.
+The branch lengths in the examples above were fixed for illustration.
+In a real analysis they are unknown model parameters.
+For each candidate topology, the program adjusts the branch lengths to find the highest likelihood obtainable for that topology.
+More complex substitution models add further parameters, such as unequal base frequencies, different rates for different types of substitution, or rate variation among sites, and these are optimized in the same way.
 The optimized likelihoods of the candidate trees are then compared.
-It would be unfair to compare a tree with well-optimized branch lengths against one with arbitrary branch lengths.
+ML therefore compares trees together with their fitted branch lengths and model parameters, never bare tree shapes.

 Calculating the likelihood of one tree is tractable, but the number of possible topologies grows extremely rapidly with the number of taxa.
 Large analyses therefore use heuristic searches.
-A program starts with one or more initial trees, for example obtained with Neighbor-Joining, rearranges its branches, optimizes model parameters and retains changes that improve the likelihood.
+A program starts with one or more initial trees, for example obtained with Neighbor Joining, rearranges its branches, optimizes model parameters and retains changes that improve the likelihood.
 As with a parsimony search, a heuristic likelihood search is not guaranteed to find the global optimum.

 The resulting score is meaningful only relative to the specified data and model.
 Likelihood scores from different alignments should not normally be compared directly, and the tree with the highest likelihood among those examined is not thereby proven to be the true evolutionary tree.

 ## Strengths and limitations

-The branch lengths used in the examples above are model parameters.
-In an actual ML analysis, they are generally not known beforehand: for each proposed topology, the program adjusts the branch lengths to find values that increase the likelihood.
-The substitution model can also contain additional parameters.
-More complex models may allow unequal nucleotide frequencies, different rates for different types of substitution, or variation in evolutionary rate among alignment sites.
-These parameters can likewise be estimated from the data by finding values that give a higher likelihood.
-ML analysis therefore involves more than comparing tree shapes; it compares trees together with their fitted branch lengths and evolutionary-model parameters.

-This model-based framework makes its assumptions explicit and can account for multiple substitutions at the same site.
+The model-based framework of ML makes its assumptions explicit and can account for multiple substitutions at the same site.
 It uses all site patterns rather than reducing an alignment to pairwise distances, and it sums over uncertain ancestral states rather than committing to one reconstruction.

 These advantages do not make the method assumption-free.
 A poor alignment, an inappropriate substitution model, insufficient taxon sampling or a failed heuristic search can bias the result.
 Standard models also simplify biological evolution—for example, they commonly assume that sites are independent even though RNA structure, codons and protein interactions can make their evolution interdependent.
 Maximum Likelihood is also computationally more demanding than simple distance methods.